-After gathering information from multiple resources, it is TXIA's understanding that landscape irrigation is deemed an essential industry at this time (i.e. service providers who provide services that are necessary to maintaining the safety, sanitation, and essential operation of residences, essential activities, and essential businesses).
-Updated as of 3/23/2020; TXIA will update if/when new information becomes available.
+Note: Irrigation is deemed an essential industry (i.e. service providers who provide services that are necessary to maintaining the safety, sanitation, and essential operation of residences, essential activities, and essential businesses).
+See resources below for operating during the shutdowns as an essential industry.

 Guidance on the Essential Critical Infrastructure Workforce: